-- The WTS Financial Aid (FA) application assesses need based on student income, expected gifts, assets and projected expenses.
-This WTS financial aid application form should be downloaded (see bottom of page), completed, and returned to Pat Dykhuis.
+The WTS Financial Aid (FA) application assesses need based on student income, expected gifts, assets and projected expenses.
+This WTS financial aid application form should be downloaded, completed, and returned to Pat Dykhuis.

 Code of Conduct: WTS receives no benefits, gifts or remuneration from any bank/lender in exchange for referrals for Title IV student loans.